alfonsof/google-cloud-java-examples/gcloudstoragelist/README.md

 * Test the application.

-  You should see the list of all the files in the Cloud Storage bucket in a Google Cloud Project.
+  You should see the list of all the objects in the Cloud Storage bucket in a Google Cloud Project.